se-for-sci/se-for-sci.github.io/content/week06/oodesign.md

 Classes allow you to organize code so that each each class addresses a specific concern.

-Some languages (Ruby) support partial classes, which can load portions based on what you are interested in doing, but Python and C++ do not.
+Some languages (Ruby, Rust) support partial classes, which can load portions based on what you are interested in doing, but Python and C++ do not.
 Type dispatch (C++, Julia) can be used as an alternative.
-Python has mixins, covered below, which are not quite the same as partial classes, but prvode similar benefits Ruby has both partial classes and mixins but not multiple inheritance.
+Python has mixins, covered below, which are not quite the same as partial classes, but provide similar benefits.
+Ruby has both partial classes and mixins but not multiple inheritance.

 ### eDSLs